fustinoni-net/PiRobotPlatform/CamJamEK3/README.md

-# Pi2GoRMI
+# CamJamEK3

-Java API to control a PI2GO-Lite remotely via RMI.
+Java API to control a CamJam EduKit #3 robot.

+All the component use the PI4J library (http://pi4j.com/) except for the HCSR04 ultrasound sensor that use a native library build base on the Wiring Pi library ( http://wiringpi.com/ )

 ## Build the project
 Before building the subproject locally you have to build the parent one.
 Refer to the PiRobotPlatform readme file for instructions.
-Then you can build and run the program with
+Then you can build and run the program with mvn install and mvn antrun:run

-     mvn install

-and

-    mvn antrun:run

 Runnable examples in the examples package:
+* LineSingleIRSensorExample.java
-* RMIExample.java
+* MotorsExampleCJEK3.java

-You can run the example in the artifacts directory using the command:
+You can run each one in the artifacts directory using the command sudo java -cp file.jar class for example: sudo java -cp Pi2Go-0.0.1-SNAPSHOT-jar-with-dependencies.jar examples.LineSingleIRSensorExample

-    sudo java  -Djava.security.policy=/home/pi/artifacts/secure.policy -Djava.rmi.server.codebase=file://home/pi/artifacts/Pi2Go-0.0.1-SNAPSHOT-jar-with-dependencies.jar -jar /home/pi/artifacts/Pi2GoRMI-0.0.1-SNAPSHOT-jar-with-dependencies.jar
+**** Running the examples will make your robot move with all the possible consequences. ****

 ## Terms and conditions: